Go pro with your own email address

 For some users, even these simple measures will be overkill, in which case email forwarding will suffice.
 Most registration providers offer this as a free add-on to a registered domain, using it to bounce the email they receive on your behalf to an existing account hosted elsewhere.

 Some only offer “catch-all” forwarding, in which every incoming message is passed on, including your spam.
-Spammers frequently target generic mailboxes such as [email protected], [email protected] and [email protected] at your domain, so finding a host that allows you to forward specific mailboxes, such as [email protected], [email protected] and [email protected], and discard everything else, is an effective first level in spam defence.
+Spammers frequently target generic mailboxes such as admin@, user@ and root@ at your domain, so finding a host that allows you to forward specific mailboxes, such as bookings@, jobs@ and tim@, and discard everything else, is an effective first level in spam defence.

 Most domain control panels give access to this feature through a link labelled “email forwarding”, but some may rename it “email redirect” or even “domain redirect”.
 When you’ve identified it within your provider’s dashboard, supply the address to which you’d like to forward your messages and specify which mailboxes you want to receive ([email protected], for example).